Table of Contents

 4. The Role of Regulation

 Regulation also shapes how these safeguards are adopted.
-Laws such as the ELVIS Act are beginning to establish clearer expectations around consent and accountability for AI generated voice and likeness.
-These efforts help influence platform behavior and provide a legal backdrop for prevention, even as standards continue to develop.
+Laws such as the ELVIS Act and established doctrines like the right of publicity are beginning to clarify expectations around consent and accountability for AI generated voice and likeness.
+These evolving frameworks influence platform behavior and provide a legal backdrop for prevention, even as standards continue to develop.

 Why Licensing Likeness Is Essential for Control and Compensation

-Once protections are in place, public figures and artists need a clear way to define how their likeness can be used when permission is granted.
-Licensing provides that structure by setting boundaries around approved use and establishing accountability from the outset.
+Once protective systems are in place, public figures and artists need a clear framework for defining how their likeness can be used when permission is granted.
+Licensing provides that structure by establishing boundaries around approved use and setting expectations before content is created or distributed.

-• Control and representation: Licensing gives public figures the ability to approve or deny specific uses of their likeness before content is created or shared.
-This helps ensure identity is represented accurately and reduces the risk of misleading or unauthorized appearances.
+Licensing allows public figures to approve or decline specific uses of their likeness before synthetic content is produced.
+This helps ensure that identity is represented accurately and reduces the risk of misleading appearances.

-• Fair compensation for approved use: When likeness is used commercially, licensing ensures creators are compensated under agreed conditions.
-This helps protect the long term value of personal image and voice while reducing the risk of unapproved exploitation.
+When likeness is used in advertising, entertainment, or other commercial contexts, licensing ensures creators are compensated under agreed conditions.
+This protects the long term value of personal image and voice while discouraging unauthorized exploitation.

 How Public Figures Are Collaborating With AI on Their Own Terms